 Back to the corrupted message 3141692-313, whose RX-side of RS code is 491.
 In order to discover the position and the magnitude of the error, we start by finding the syndrome.
 Syndrome is the difference between received and calculated RS code.
 The math is carried out digit by digit, modulo 11, no borrow and no transport between digits:

 4 - 3 = 1 9 - 1 = 8 1 - 3 = -2 = 9 (mod 11)

 The syndrome 189 is the RS code of the hypothetical message 0000100 (and also many other messages).
 Note that 0000100 is exactly the modulo-11 difference between the corrupted message 3141692 and the original 3141592.
 0000100 contains both the magnitude and the position of the error we are looking for.

-That is, there is a "kinship" between the syndrome and the error content of the RX message.
-Now it's high time to discover the error content, given the syndrome.
-This is difficult because there are many, many messages whose RS code is also 189.
+This means: there is a "kinship" between the syndrome and the error content of the RX message.
+All we need to do is to discover the error value given the syndrome.
+This is difficult because there are many, many values whose RS code is also 189.

 One more thing: the error value has a single non-zero digit.
 Our RS code has 3 digits, so it can fix a single error.
 In this particular case, we just need to test different digits in different places until we zero the syndrome (there are just 63 possibilities).
 If none of these 63 variations have a RS code of 189, it means there are two or more errors and the message is uncorrectable.

 This exhaustive search is not practical when the RS code is long enough to correct multiple errors.
 In that case, we need to do it the 'right' way, using sheer math.